TriLoo/ImageProcessing/README.md

 	update : the second version using texture memory is uploaded.
 Usage: delete the origin sobel.cu and rename the sobel_optimized.cu to sobel.cu

+18. ./strech_cuda_cpp

+	this dir include a function to enhance the contrast of input image.

+	very simple algorithm, so no more introduction.